econ-ylee/econ-ylee.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

+Drafts are available under the Research tab.

+* "Financial Market Integration, Exchange Rate Policy, and the Dynamics of Business and Employment in Korea," with Matteo Cacciatore and Fabio Ghironi, NBER Chapter in: International Finance in the Global Markets, Journal of the Japanese and International Economies 42 (December 2016, lead article): 79-99.

 ## Working Papers

   <ul>{% for post in site.research %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

+* "Excessive Firm Turnover in the Shadow of Unemployment."
+* "Trade Liberalization and Structural Reforms Under Self-Employment."
+* "Growth, Unemployment, and the Public Sector," with Alejandro González.

 ## Teaching Experience